 As I think about where Sparkrock is today, I feel deep gratitude to the many Clients, Partners, Employees and friends who – every day – are proving themselves to be loyal, steadfast, and dependable through these difficult times.
 It is my hope that you feel the same way about Sparkrock.
 We strive to prove ourselves worthy of your trust, by continuing to reciprocate in kind.

-I recognize that Sparkrock is quite fortunate, compared to many other firms: our business model is designed around a Mission Critical product (ERP), used by smart, dedicated Clients, in counter-cyclical industries (Education, Health and Human Services, NFP, etc.), typically funded by governments, in Microsoft's Intelligent Cloud, that allows our Clients to access our product from wherever; whenever.
+I recognize that Sparkrock is quite fortunate, compared to many other firms: our business model is designed around a Mission Critical product (ERP), used by smart, dedicated Clients, in counter-cyclical industries (Nonprofits, Human Services Organizations, K-12 & Education, etc.), typically funded by governments, in Microsoft's Intelligent Cloud, that allows our Clients to access our product from wherever; whenever.

-Having pivoted 3-4 years ago to a subscription-only business model, our main challenge right now is to try to help support our Clients and stay out their way, as they work, during this pandemic, to keep our communities safe (HHS and NFP) or reinvent their delivery model (Education) for a new 'social distancing' world.
+Having pivoted 3-4 years ago to a subscription-only business model, our main challenge right now is to try to help support our Clients and stay out their way, as they work, during this pandemic, to keep our communities safe or reinvent their delivery model for a new 'social distancing' world.

 We didn't always have the assurance of recurring revenues, and I can recall vividly the difficulty of having to continually find and service new clients to ensure that we could meet payroll.
 Those days don't seem so long ago, and I thought I would share some thoughts on how we've dealt with similar (though less acute) challenges over the past 17 years.